UD-CISC374/educational-game-project-team-20-will-cantera-ben-testani/egdd.md

 A pre-test and similar post-test should be designed to assess what progress was made as a result of playing the game:
   - Blank analog clocks without numbers with a given time with which to draw on the clock.
-  - Blank analog clocks with numbers and a given time to draw on the clock.
   - Basic arithmetic involved questions about how much time is between two or more given times.